tomnatt/Pitman-Translator/README.md

 This program takes a sentence(At the moment only in English) and displays the Pitman shorthand representation of that sentence.

+## How do I run it?

+You need Java and Maven installed on your system.

+You can compile the code by running `mvn clean install`.

+You can run the code by running `java -Djdk.gtk.version=2 -jar target/Pitman-Translator-1.0-SNAPSHOT-jar-with-dependencies.jar`.

 **Important notice**:
 The .png images that are used for drawing shorthand are temporary and are for testing purposes only.
 They have been take from [this](http://www.long-live-pitmans-shorthand.org.uk/index.htm)